Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions

 In Fig.~\ref{C1}, we show the time evolution of the semiclassical Husimi distribution for Model~I at $V=0.2$, $0.752$, and $1$, respectively.
 As expected, the Husimi dynamics follows the underlying classical trajectories, modulated by the corresponding norm factor.
 From our earlier analysis of the classical trajectory dynamics, we know that a transition occurs at $V_c \simeq 0.752$ for $\beta = (\sqrt{5}-1)/2$, $J_L = 1$, and $J_R = 0.5$.
 Consistently, the semiclassical Husimi dynamics also signals a transition near $V \simeq 0.752$, as evidenced by the cessation of spreading of the distribution along the $q$-direction.
 We have verified that this conclusion remains unchanged even when the initial state is not chosen to be a coherent state.

+Next, we compare the second moment obtained from the classical and quantum Husimi distributions in Fig.~\ref{class_qunaum_comp} (upper panel).
+The black solid line denotes a fit of the form $\sigma^2 \sim t^\gamma$.
+For the quantum continuum model, we have seen that $\gamma \simeq 2$ for $V \leq V_c = J_L$.
+In contrast, for the semiclassical dynamics, we find $\gamma \simeq 2$ only for $V < 0.752$, while for $V \geq 0.752$, $\gamma \simeq 0$, indicating localization.
+A similar analysis was performed for Model II.
+While the corresponding Husimi distributions are presented in Appendix~\ref{Model_II_Husimi}, the scaling of $\sigma^2$ is shown in the lower panel of Fig.~\ref{class_qunaum_comp}, and we see $\gamma$ drops to zero around $V \sim 0.498$.
+For both Model I and Model II, the semiclassical and quantum continuum results are in reasonable agreement in the delocalized regime at small $V$.
+However, the critical potential strength predicted by the semiclassical dynamics differs from that of the quantum model.
+Since, for our choice of parameters, the semiclassical critical value $V_c$ is smaller than the quantum prediction, the agreement deteriorates once $V$ exceeds the semiclassical $V_c$.

 Further, we compare the dynamical properties of the lattice model—quantified previously via the speed of propagation—with those obtained from the time evolution of the Husimi distribution of the corresponding continuous quantum model, as well as from the semiclassical Husimi dynamics.